-There is no hardware accelerated support for the iOS simulator (it will use Pascal versions for all calculations).
+The iOS simulator does not support hardware acceleration (it will use Pascal versions for all calculations).

-As they say in the article on GitHub, FastMath is ideal for high-performance math-intensive applications such as multi-media applications and games.
-For even better performance, the library provides a variety of “approximate” functions (which all start with a Fast-prefix).
-These can be very fast, but you will lose some (sometimes surprisingly little) accuracy.
-On Github they also say that for gaming and animation, this loss in accuracy is usually perfectly acceptable and outweighed by the increase in speed.
-Don’t use them for scientific calculations though.
+FastMath, as stated in the GitHub article, is ideal for high-performance math-intensive applications such as multimedia applications and games.
+The library includes a number of “approximate” functions to improve performance even further (which all start with a Fast-prefix).
+These can be very fast, but accuracy suffers (sometimes surprisingly little).
+According to Github, this loss in accuracy is usually perfectly acceptable for gaming and animation and is outweighed by the increase in speed.
+However, do not use them for scientific calculations.

-FastMath is licensed under the Simplified BSD License.
-Some of its functions are based on other people’s code licensed under the MIT, New BSD and ZLib licenses.
-Those licenses are as permissive as the Simplified BSD License used for the entire project.
+FastMath is released under the terms of the Simplified BSD License.
+Some of its features are based on code licensed under the MIT, New BSD, and ZLib licenses.
+These licenses are just as permissive as the Simplified BSD License, which was used for the entire project.

-If you need faster calculations which don’t need full accuracy take a look at this library.
+If you need faster calculations that don’t need full accuracy take a look at this library.

 Do you want to build High-Performance FastMath Library For math-intensive Applications On iOS, macOS, Android, And Windows?
 Try the Native Windows Development tool, which will assist you in developing apps in different operating systems.